Macaroni gratin by Paul Bocuse

 Inspired from : Gratin de macaronis à 8'20"

 Comment: There are several versions of this recipe by Paul Bocuse, either made on television or published in cookbooks.
 Most are less extravagant in pure fat content than the one in the video above, like, for instance the one described here.
 As the cooking of the pasta ends in the oven, cook it initially in salted water for 4 minutes less than indicated on the package.
 For cooking milk, Bocuse suggests buttering the bottom of the pan so that the milk does not stick to the pan, I tried, without result!
 One option, apparently not retained by Bocuse, is to add some of the grated cheese in the béchamel, it's up to you, I prefer with it.
 On the North American continent, why not replace the gruyère with a good cheddar.
 Finally, a small additional touch would be to add pieces of ham, or possibly grilled lardons in the mixture before placing in the oven.
+However, in North America, lardons are almost impossible to find, so I use bacon cut thick, cut in lardons.
+However, when cooking, it loses nearly half of its weight in water, so use double the weight.
 Once the flour and the butter for the roux are well mixed, be sure to cook it at least 2 minutes (no browning) before adding the milk, otherwise the finished dish will have a pronounced taste of flour.

 250 g macaroni or elbow macaroni